cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 As an example, x/slashing's Slash must call x/staking's Slash, but we don't want to expose x/staking's Slash to end users and clients.

-Internal protobuf services will be defined in a corresponding `internal.proto` files in the given module's proto package.
+Internal protobuf services will be defined in a corresponding `internal.proto` file in the given module's proto package.

 Services registered against `InternalServer` will be callable from other modules but not by external clients.